Day Trip to Tossa de Mar from Barcelona: Complete Guide

 Stroll Through the Streets of the Old Town

-As mentioned earlier, the charming streets of Tossa de Mar’s Old Town (Vila Vella) are a must-see.
+The charming streets of Tossa de Mar’s Old Town (Vila Vella) are a must-see.
 It’s kind of an uphill climb but it’s worth it for the picturesque views!

 An old building in the Old Town of Tossa de Mar with stone steps and walls